SpyicyDev/vigenere/README.md

 There are two paths you can take to build this project: Installing OCaml and the OCaml platform tools, or using Nix.

+With the OCaml route, you will actually install OCaml on your system like you have Python installed directly on your system.
+Installing Nix will enable you to build/develop this project in an isolated environment, installing relevant packages only where they need to be and not in your whole system.
+Nix is really cool - more about it below!

 ## OCaml Installation

 To install OCaml, head over to [OCaml.org](https://ocaml.org/docs/installing-ocaml#ocaml-platform-tools-on-unix) and follow the guide there to install the main tools.
 It'll be the unix installation instructions, and then scroll down to the platform tools.